Puddle of Mudd: Life on Display (2003–2005)

 Puddle of Mudd's follow up, Life on Display, spawned three singles "Away from Me", "Heel Over Head", and "Spin You Around".
 The album sold below expectations.
-Although shortly after its release, the record was certified gold and to date, has sold over 706,000 copies.
+Although shortly after its release, the record was certified gold and has sold over 706,000 copies.
 Some suggested this was the primary cause of drummer Greg Upchurch's leaving the band to join 3 Doors Down after their drummer Daniel Adair joined Nickelback.
 Marisa Miller appeared in the music video for "Spin You Around".
-"Away From Me" was featured in The O.C. in 2004.
-The song "Nothing Left to Lose" was the official theme song of WWE's 2004 Royal Rumble.